 Emphasizes molecular biology, cell chemistry, cell structure and function, physiology, growth and development and genetics.
-For Biology majors and minors, or students planning to transfer to pre-professional programs requiring Biology.
+For Biology majors and minors, or students planning to transfer to preprofessional programs requiring Biology.
 Includes a three-hour laboratory experience per week.
 NOTE: Students with two years of high school biology, or one year of high school biology and one year of chemistry will serve as BIOL 101 prerequisite.

-Prereauisites: E. M. R. BIOL 101 (or recommend 2 vrs of high school biology, or one year of high school biology and one year of chemistry all with a grade of C or better)
+Prerequisites: E, M, R, BIOL 101 (or recommend 2 years of high school biology, or one year of high school biology and one year of chemistry all with a grade of C or better)